 A good strategy is to allow for weekly cheat meals into your diet schedule and sticking to the 90/10 ratio is also paramount in achieving your training goals.

-It is this mechanism that will return the hormone levels back to normal and this reduces appetite, boosts your metabolism and energy expenditure.
+It is this mechanism that will return the hormone levels back to normal.
+This reduces appetite, boosts your metabolism and energy expenditure.

-An added bonus is that this boost in energy expenditure will increase the secretion of T3 and T5; thus revving up your metabolism even further.
+An added bonus is that this boost in energy expenditure will increase the secretion of T3 and T5.
+Therefore revving up your metabolism even further.

-Therefore, a scheduled cheat meal can enhance your body’s hormones to promote weight loss, avoid plateaus in weight loss and stop you from starvation mode.
+Therefore, a scheduled cheat meal can enhance your body’s hormones to promote weight loss, avoid plateaus in weight loss and stop you from entering into starvation mode.

-Be realistic when it comes to choosing and creating your cheat meal; don’t go overboard with your food intake and calorie intake.
+Be realistic when it comes to choosing and creating your cheat meal.
+I would recommend that you don’t go overboard with your food intake and calorie intake.

-Another top tip is: don’t over indulge in sugary junk foods and foods that are poor in their nutritional content, as this will only set you back with your physique goals.
+Another top tip is that you don’t overindulge in sugary junk foods and foods that are poor in their nutritional content.
+This will only set you back with your physique goals.

-Instead, eat a cheat meal that is healthy, well balanced, has the right portion size of macros, has a higher calorie/carbs than you normally eat and leaves you feeling satisfied.
+Instead, eat a cheat meal that is healthy, well balanced and has the right portion size of macros.
+It should also have a higher calorie/carbs percentage than the food you would normally eat and leaves you feeling satisfied.

 Insulin is released from the pancreas when your blood sugars are high after eating a meal high in complex carbs.
-When insulin levels are high, the body will automatically store fat which is not good when building muscle.
+When insulin levels are high, the body will automatically store fat.
+This is not good when building muscle.

-On the other hand you should not be skipping meals before or after the cheat meal, as this maybe a trigger for you to eat more because you might be feeling hungry.
+On the other hand, you should not be skipping meals before or after the cheat meal.
+This may be a trigger for you to eat more because you might be feeling hungry.

-In terms of the logistics of the cheat meal; plan a meal that allows you to indulge in a controlled manner and not to go overboard with snacking for the rest of the day once you have finished e.g. dinner is a better choice than breakfast.
+In terms of the logistics of the cheat meal.
+You should plan a meal that allows you to indulge in a controlled manner and not to go overboard with snacking for the rest of the day once you have finished.

 Unfortunately, cheat meals are not for everyone and the only way that you will determine whether they are for you or not by trial and error.